Trump Mocks CNN Amid Their Epic Ratings Collapse

 “Imagine that.
 People are vaccinated, no longer terrified, and out enjoying their lives.
 If the trade-off is that every news net’s ratings are down, I’ll take it,” Dornic tweeted.

-CNN anchor Don Lemon expressed a similar sentiment back in April when he was asked during an interview if he was “worried about the viewership fizzle.”

-CNN, MSNBC’S RATINGS COLLAPSE DUE TO ‘SERIOUS CREDIBILITY PROBLEM’ COVERING BIDEN, EXPERTS SAY
+CNN has been in a ratings slide since Trump left office, an issue controversial anchor Don Lemon expressed indifference to in April.

-“No. I’m not worried about it,” Lemon responded.
+“No. I’m not worried about it,” Lemon said of the ratings at the time.
 “The reason I’m not worried about it is because it beats the alternative.
-The alternative of him being in there and us having to figure out how we deal with lies, and bigotry, and hate, and the toxicity that was the Trump administration.
-Which has nothing for me to do with my ideology or politics because people have accused me of being conservative.
-It has nothing to do with politics.”
+The alternative of him being in there and us having to figure out how we deal with lies, and bigotry, and hate, and the toxicity that was the Trump administration.”

-“Trump was a horrible person.
-And he was terrible for the country.
-And it is better for all — for the world that he is no longer the President of the United States,” Lemon continued.
-“So if that means that cable news ratings go down?
-Aww.
-So I’m not really that concerned about it.
-I would prefer that my ratings go down and Trump not be in office than my ratings be sky-high and him be there.
-That’s the honest truth.”

-CNN’s senior media reporter Oliver Darcy went to bat for not only his own network but MSNBC as well by comparing Fox News’ year-to-year ratings, which is nowhere near CNN’s staggering losses.
+None of these hosts offered any optimism that they’d ever regain the audiences they once had, but did make a coordinated effort to try to assure us that they don’t care no one is watching anymore.